Can Pulling a Vacuum too Fast Freeze Water / Moisture?

 Here are my current conclusions based on this video (and many others), good science and practical field experience

-- It becomes increasingly more important to employ triple evacuation and using a heat gun as ambient temperatures drop
+It becomes increasingly more important use a heat gun on components and sweep nitrogen as ambient temperatures drop

 - Liquid water inside a system should be exceptionally rare, follow good copper handling practices and don’t work with open copper in the rain.